itsbjoern/switch-gba/README.md

 #### The problem
 Literally every other button doesn't send an event (or only when in input mode).
 I was fine with having `Start` / `Select` / `L` / `R` on screen however `B` was too important to map there.
-The issue is `B` in the browser set the current view to the last visited page (no call or button press, it happens in some upper layer that you can't access).
+The issue is `B` in the browser sets the current view to the last visited page (no call or button press, it happens in some upper layer that you can't access).

 #### The fix
 This is where the fun begins, the way the Switch handles `B` is a bit different if there is an iFrame present on the page.
 In this case `B` will actually navigate the iFrame back first **before** navigating back the actual page (or reloading it).
 This is crucial for my workaround.
 With the use of `postMessage` I always immediately return to a "navigated" state of the iFrame while using the navigation event as a button input.
 Sadly it isn't possible to maintain a `keydown` state, I worked around that by making a `B` press a `down` event by default which gets interrupted by any other keypress.